supreethub/Image-Captioning/README.md

 The RNN-Decoder consists in a single LSTM layer followed by one fully-connected (linear) layer, this architecture was presented from the paper Show and Tell: A Neural Image Caption Generator (2014) https://arxiv.org/pdf/1411.4555.pdf (figure 3.1)

 ## CNN-RNN model
-Now that we have our chosen architecture for the encoder and the decoder, we can look at the whole picture of our image captioning system !

-By merging the CNN encoder and the RNN decoder, we can get a model that can find patterns in images and then use that information to help generate a description of those images.
+By merging the CNN encoder and the RNN decoder, a model is generated that can find patterns in images and then use that information to help generate a description of those images.
 The input image will be processed by a CNN and we will connect the output of the CNN to the input of the RNN which will allow us to generate descriptive text.